 - The needle is guided to the epidural space using a technique known as “loss of resistance” where there is a decrease in pressure in a syringe attached to the needle or ‘hanging drop’ technique when performed at the neck.
 X-ray might be used to confirm correct placement

 - The doctor will direct the injection to the epidural space close to the source of pain and usually inject contrast (a solution that is visible under imaging such as X-ray) to ensure the needle is correctly positioned.
 When the injections are made, you may feel pressure, tightness or a pushing sensation in your back or leg.
-If there is any discomfort, do let the doctor know
+If there is any discomfort, let the doctor know.

 What will happen to me after the injections?

 You may be assisted to sit up and your blood pressure and pulse may be checked.
 You will be advised when to get dressed and be given assistance to help to ensure that you can stand safely after the procedure.

 When will I be able to go home from hospital after my injections?